mbkauf/mbkauf.github.io/_wip/wip_kt_cea.md

 ---
-title: "Utilization of Suboptimal Deceased Donor Kidneys Among Older Candidates: A Cost-Effectiveness Analysis"
+title: "Using Imperfect but “Transplant Quality” Deceased Donor Kidneys for Older Transplant Candidates: A Cost-Effectiveness Analysis"
 collection: wip
-permalink: /wip/working-2
+permalink: /wip/wip_kt_cea

 ---
-<b>Advisor:</b> Jeremy Goldhaber-Fiebert <br> <br>
+<b>Co-authors:</b> Jane C. Tan, Douglas K. Owens, Glenn M. Chertow, Jeremy D. Goldhaber-Fiebert <br> <br>

-Each year many potentially usable deceased donor kidneys are discarded in the United States even while candidates aged 65 years or older have disproportionately lower rates of transplantation.
-We assessed the cost-effectiveness of expanding the number of available kidneys by also offering these suboptimal but usable donor kidneys to this population.
+Older transplant candidates are transplanted at a disproportionately low rate compared to younger candidates while many “transplant quality” deceased donor kidneys go unused every year.
+We sought to assess the cost-effectiveness of increasing the rate of kidney transplantation in older patients with end-stage kidney disease by using imperfect but transplant quality deceased donor kidneys